Contents

 2. Splash system

-In this system, a dipper is provided at the bottom end of the connecting rod scoops oil out of the pan placed below the crankshaft.
-This pan receives its oil supply from the crankcase, either by means of a pump or by gravity through equalizer holes drilled in the pan.
-When the engine runs the connecting rod scoops up oil as it passes over the bottom dead center.
-Part of the oil splashed by this connecting rod reaches the oil cups provided over the main bearings and some of it enters the connecting rod bearing.
+A dipper is provided at the bottom end of the connecting rod scoops oil out of the pan placed below the crankshaft in this system.
+This pan receives its oil supply from the crankcase, either using a pump or by gravity through equalizer holes drilled in the pan.
+When the engine runs, the connecting rod scoops up oil as it passes over the bottom dead center.
+Part of the oil splashed by this connecting rod reaches the oil cups provided over the main bearings, and some of it enters the connecting rod bearing.

-An oil mist which is created in the crankcase housing lubricates the piston, cylinder wall, and piston pin.
-If the camshaft is not located within the reach of the splash, it is lubricated manually by means of the oil can.
-The engine valve mechanism is also lubricated by an oil can at regular intervals.
+An oil mist created in the crankcase housing lubricates the piston, cylinder wall, and piston pin.
+If the camshaft is not located within reach of the splash, it is lubricated manually using the oil can.
+The engine valve mechanism is also lubricated by oil can at regular intervals.

 3. Force-feed system